-NSG 564 | PMHNP Care of Pediatrics/Families | 3 credits
+NSG 564 | PMHNP Care of Pediatrics and Families | 3 credits

-Psychiatric mental health care of children and families and evidence based practices specific to this population are reviewed.
-Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through 300 precepted clinical hours.
-Clinical experiences and didactic coursework facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence based practice of mental health care in a complex health care system.
-Prerequisites: NSG 560 and NSG 561 and NSG-562 and NSG-563.
-Corequisite: NSG 565.
+Psychiatric mental health care of children, adolescents, and families with an emphasis on evidence based practices specific to these populations are reviewed.
+Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through didactic content alongside a clinical practicum (NSG 565) which includes 300 precepted clinical hours, at least two credits of which must be taken concurrently with this course.
+Didactic coursework in combination with clinical experiences facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence based practice of mental health care delivered in a complex health care system.
+Prerequisites: NSG 502 and NSG 503 and NSG 504 and NSG 560 and NSG 561 and NSG 562 and NSG 563.

-NSG 565 | PMHNP Pediatrics/Families Practicum | 1 to 2 credits
+NSG 565 | PMHNP Pediatrics and Families Practicum | 2 to 5 credits

-Psychiatric mental health care of children and families and evidence based practices specific to this population are reviewed.
-Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through 300 precepted clinical hours.
-Clinical experiences and didactic coursework facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence based practice of mental health care in a complex health care system.
-Prerequisites: NSG 560 and NSG 561 and NSG-562 and NSG-563.
-Corequisite: NSG 566.
+Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through this clinical practicum which includes 300 precepted clinical hours.
+Although patients from across the lifespan may be seen throughout all clinical hours, emphasis for this practicum is on care of children, adolescents, and families and incorporates both psychopharmacological and psychotherapeutic treatments.
+Clinical experiences in combination with didactic coursework facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence based practice of mental health care delivered in a complex health care system.

-NSG 566 | PMHNP Care of Adults/Older Adults | 3 credits
+NSG 566 | PMHNP Care of Adults and Older Adults | 3 credits

-Psychiatric mental health care of adults and older adults and evidence based practices specific to this population are reviewed.
-Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through 300 precepted clinical hours.
-Clinical experiences and didactic coursework facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence based practice of mental health care in a complex health care system.
+Psychiatric mental health care of adults and older adults with an emphasis on evidence based practices specific to these populations are reviewed.
+Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through didactic content alongside a clinical practicum (NSG 567) which includes 360 precepted clinical hours, at least two credits of which must be taken concurrently with this course.
+Didactic coursework in combination with clinical experiences facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence based practice of mental health care delivered in a complex health care system.
+Prerequisites: NSG 502 and NSG 503 and NSG 504 and NSG 560 and NSG 561 and NSG 562 and NSG 563.

-NSG 567 | PMHNP Adults/Older Adults Practicum | 1 to 2 credits

-Psychiatric mental health care of adults and older adults and evidence based practices specific to this population are reviewed.
-Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through 300 precepted clinical hours.
-Clinical experiences and didactic coursework facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence based practice of mental health care in a complex health care system.
+NSG 567 | PMHNP Adults and Older Adults Practicum | 2 to 6 credits Knowledge and skills required for psychiatric mental health nurse practitioner practice are developed through this clinical practicum which includes 360 precepted clinical hours.
+Although patients from across the lifespan may be seen throughout all clinical hours, emphasis for this practicum is on care of adults and older adults and incorporates both psychopharmacological and psychotherapeutic treatments.
+Clinical experiences in combination with didactic coursework facilitate the development of PMHNP competencies in ethical, safe, collaborative, and evidence based practice of mental health care delivered in a complex health care system.